wir3z/hubitat/owntracks-hubitat/README.md

 iOS devices use the 'Region Name' as a unique identifier.
 Changing the name creates a 'new region' and the old one would need to be manually deleted from each mobile device.

 ### I see a region called '+60follow' or some other '+follow' name.
 What do these do?
 In order to ensure iOS devices have better performance and stop sleeping the OwnTracks app, one of these regions must exist on the phone.
-If you have an Android phone, it will get pushed to your device, but will never be used and can be ignored.

 The number after the + sign is the 'locater interval' value from the Hubitat 'Advanced Mobile App Settings'.
 By default it is '60' seconds.
 If you change the 'locater interval' value in 'Advanced Mobile App Settings', your iOS device will receive a new +follow region.
 Delete the old one otherwise performance will be impacted.

 ## Presence Detection
+### My phone isn't reporting to the Hubitat App
+Make sure that the app has location permissions enabled.
+Without location permissions, the app is not allowed to report locations.

 ### My iOS phone is slow to update
 Check the regions on the impacted device.
 There should be only one +follow named region.
 If there are multiple, delete all of the ones that do not match the 'locater interval' number from the Hubitat 'Advanced Mobile App Settings'.
 By default, you should have a '+60follow' region.